Kitty Pryde: Powers and abilities

-Kitty can also extend her powers to phase other people and objects.
-She is able to phase at least six other people (or objects of similar mass) with her, so long as they establish and maintain physical contact with her.
-She can extend her phasing effect to her own clothing or any other object with mass up to that of a small truck, as long as she remains in contact with it.
-Kitty can also make objects intangible by maintaining contact with them.
+Kitty can extend her powers to phase other people and objects so long as they establish and maintain physical contact with her.
+She readily extends this to her own clothing, and has been shown to affect objects with mass up to that of a small truck.
 She has threatened to leave people phased into a wall, and used her power offensively to harm the Technarch Magus, and Danger.

-Kitty's powers seem to have increased over the years.
-During an X-Treme X-Men story arc in which she is kidnapped by Reverend William Stryker, she phases out of sync with Earth's rotation to move from one place in the world (only east or west) to another seemingly instantaneously.
+Kitty's powers appear to have increased over the years.
+During an X-Treme X-Men story arc she is kidnapped by Reverend William Stryker, she phases out of sync with Earth's rotation to move from one place in the world (east or west) to another seemingly instantaneously.
 At the climax of Astonishing X-Men, Kitty phases a 10 mi (16 km) long "bullet" composed of super-dense alien metals through the entire planet Earth.
-This feat caused her considerable strain, but she is unable to phase out of the bullet.
-Moreover, originally Kitty found it difficult or impossible to phase only part of her body at a time.
+This feat caused her considerable strain and she was unable to phase out of the bullet.
+Originally, Kitty found it difficult to impossible to phase only part of her body at a time.
 In the Days of Future Past story arc, she is possessed by her older future self, allowing her to solidify only her shoulder while phasing the rest of her body through Destiny—a feat explicitly beyond the 13-year-old Kitty's abilities.
 By contrast, the Kitty Pryde of Joss Whedon's run can punch and kick someone standing on the other side of a wall, selectively phasing and unphasing body parts as necessary.
 She can even run and leap through an armed opponent, grabbing their weapon as she passes by, which presumably requires her to solidify only the surface area of the palms of her hands and then immediately phase both her palms and the weapon.